Course Information

 The UC Berkeley IEEE Student Branch’s Micromouse DeCal is a hands-on course aimed at undergraduates with an interest in robotics.
 In the class, teams of ~2 students are formed to build and program autonomous, maze-solving cars that follow the standards set in IEEE’s Micromouse competition.

 The course assumes no experience and will be based around a series of labs and project milestones that cover a wide range of robotics concepts.
-The course will expose students to CircuitPython programming, autonomous navigation, sensors, PID, and basic electrical engineering, while preparing them for an in-class competition at the end of each semester.
-Teams are also provided with the opportunity to qualify for funding to attend competitions among other schools in California and neighboring states.
+The course will expose students to CircuitPython programming, autonomous navigation, sensors, PID, and basic electrical engineering.

 All necessary parts will be provided to students at no cost.